Being a Good New Manager Is Not a Matter of Luck

 — Hold team members accountable

-Only 1-in-5 management training participants change their on-the-job performance from management training alone.
-Acknowledge that there will be a learning curve and ongoing challenges.
-Then provide consistent feedback, coaching, and support to let them know how they are doing and to provide advice on how to improve.
+Then provide consistent feedback, coaching, reinforcement, and support to let them know how they are doing and to provide advice on how to improve.

 The Bottom Line

-The effectiveness of your managers matters too much to your overall business performance to neglect the thoughtful preparation of new managers.
+The effectiveness of your managers matters too much to your overall business performance to neglect the thoughtful preparation of new and inexperienced managers.
 They need targeted development opportunities early on, understanding and support as they move into their new position, and ongoing coaching so they have a chance to learn from their mistakes and continuously improve.
 Do not leave the process up to luck.

 To learn more about being a good new manager, download The Six Management Best Practices that Make the Difference between Effective and Extraordinary